unisse-courses/s14-mp11/README.md

 ## Project Notes
 1. The image storing/rendering through MongoDB is still currently in the works.
 For the meantime, please disregard the upload/update image features when creating/editing users or items.
 2. For the meantime, dummy images are used.
-3. The search function is still currently in the works.
-For the meantime, please disregard the search panel in the navbar.

 ## Dummy Data
 1. For http://localhost:3000/ or the registration page: